KSP-KOS/KOS_DOC/source/structure/list.md

 * CONTAINS
 * REMOVE - Number (index)

+### Access to individual elements
+* "list#x" operator: access the element at postion x (counting starts at zero).
+Works for get or set.
+* FOR VAR IN LIST { ... }.  : a loop in which var iterates over all the items of list.

 Example:

     SET FOO TO LIST().       // Creates a new list in FOO variable SET FOO:ADD TO 5.        // Adds a new element to the end of the list SET FOO:ADD TO ALTITUDE.
     SET FOO:ADD TO ETA:APOAPSIS.
     PRINT FOO:LENGTH.        // Prints 3
+    PRINT FOO#0.             // Prints 5.
+    PRINT FOO#1.             // Prints altitude number.
+    PRINT FOO#2.             // Prints eta:apoapsis number.
+    SET x TO 2.
+PRINT FOO#x. // Prints the same thing as FOO#2.
+    SET FOO#0 to 4.          // Replace the 5 at position 0 with a 4.
     SET FOO:REMOVE TO 1.     // Removes the second element from the list SET BAR TO FOO:COPY.     // Makes a copy of the FOO list FOO:CLEAR.               // Removes all elements from the FOO list.
+    FOR var in FOO {         // --.
+      print var.             //   |-- Print all the contents of FOO.
+    }.                       // --'

 Resources
 ------